Anish1294/minervini-trend-template-screener/README.md

 npx serve .
 ```

 Open `http://localhost:8080` in your browser.
-The table will load the latest verified market snapshot.
+The table will load `current.json`
+when the file exists in the served directory, otherwise it will show the
+clearly labelled sample fallback.

 ## Methodology